HomeResoursesQUALITYWhat is the Measure Phase in Six Sigma?

 It is better to make sure that you do not rush in advance with data that is yet to be finished or has not had sufficient time to gather.

-Apart from following the steps above, you will also have to gather data for defect rates.
+In addition to following the steps above, you will also have to gather data on defect rates.
 To measure the rate of defects in a process, you can begin with data related to the reject rate.
-Thereafter, you can expand to look at other parameters of the process.
+Thereafter, you can expand to look at other process parameters.

-In this process, it is better to make sure that you look across the whole process from different angles.
+In this process, it is better to look at the whole process from different angles.
 Examples include the number of rejects in a particular lot, the number of rejects during a particular period, the characteristics of rejects, personnel who worked on the rejected items, etc.

 Apart from gathering complete details about rejects, you should also ask yourself about the drivers that could lead to variation.